University of Georgia: Teaching and scholarship

-Honors College
+Morehead College

 The University of Georgia has an honors college that must be applied to separately after gaining acceptance to the university.
 Foundation Fellows and the Ramsey Scholars programs are housed within Morehead College.
 For the class of 2022 (enrolling at UGA in August 2018), the average GPA of entering honors freshmen was 4.12, the average SAT score was 1530 out of 1600 and the average ACT Composite score was 34.
+Based on academic rigor, selective admissions, and comprehensive program benefits methodology, the college was ranked the No. 1 honors program in the United States by College Transitions, publishers of the best-selling guide Colleges Worth Your Money.

 Through the Honors College, students are able to participate in early registration for classes and register for special honors-only courses.
 Honors courses are taught by specially selected faculty with an average class size from 17 to 20 students.
 Those wishing to graduate with High or Highest Honors must complete a capstone experience consisting of graduate courses, a senior thesis, or a special project prior to graduation.
 Honors students may elect to reside in the Myers Hall, which is reserved for honors students, or apply to reside in Rutherford Hall of the Franklin Residential College (FRC), a residential college based on the Oxford and Cambridge model.
 The program allows qualified undergraduates to pursue a curriculum leading to a bachelor's (AB/BS) and a master's (MA/MS) degree in four years.
 The Honors International Scholars Program (HISP) provides honors students with opportunities to study abroad on paid scholarship and internships.